JasonRose95/KotlinProjects/README.md

 # KotlinProjects
-This repo is for projects from a udemy course The Complete Android 12, YouTube tutorials, and some of my own projects
+This repo is for projects made using android studio